gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 "It doesn't do that," McReady sighed.
 "We are helpless.
 Because we don't know enough, and so jittery we don't think straight.
 Locked up!
 Ever watch a white corpuscle of the blood go through the wall of a blood vessel?
 No?
 It sticks out a pseudopod.
 And there it is — on the far side of the wall."

 "Oh," said Van Wall unhappily.
 "The cattle tried to melt down, didn't they?
-The could have melted down — become just a thread of stuff and leaked under a door to re-collect on the other side.
+They could have melted down — become just a thread of stuff and leaked under a door to re-collect on the other side.
 Ropes — no — no, that wouldn't do it.
 They couldn't live in a sealed tank or — "

 "If," said McReady, "you shoot it through the heart, and it doesn't die, it's a monster.
 That's the best test I can think of, offhand."